bernardwolff/ascii_maze/README.md

 seed_num is the seed number passed to rand(3).
-The same number will yield the same maze every time.
-Seed_num can be any positive integer, otherwise a random seed based on the current time will be used.
+The same number will yield the same maze every time. seed_num can be any positive integer, otherwise a random seed based on the current time will be used.

 ##How to play